-Other relevant f actors Social and community context Wollondilly notes it has a number of challenges including: a large area relative to its small population which results in high infrastructure costs, a large funding deficit of \$80m which is expected to be partially addressed through the approved SRV, and significant growth in its population over the next 30 years.
-Community consultation No details of community consultation for the Fit for the Future process were included in the proposal.
-Water and/or sewer The council does not have a water/sewer business.
-Submissions We received one submission in relation to Wollondilly Council's proposal.
+Other relevant factors Wollondilly notes it has a number of challenges including: a large area relative to its small population which Social and community results in high infrastructure costs, a large funding deficit of \$80m which is expected to be partially addressed context through the approved SRV, and significant growth in its population over the next 30 years.
+Community No details of community consultation for the Fit for the Future process were included in the proposal. consultation Water and/or The council does not have a water/sewer business. sewer Submissions We received one submission in relation to Wollondilly Council's proposal.
 This submission was supportive of a merger with Camden or Campbelltown Councils as considerate states Wollondilly Council is performing poorly in relation to financial management and in progressing planning and development.